Cherry Harvest Guide

 Pictured above: Sour cherries (left) and sweet cherries (right) ready to harvest.

 When to contact Not Far From The Tree to schedule a pick:

-We’ll need 3-5 days notice to organize a pick so contact us when the fruit is almost ready to pick at firstname.lastname@example.org or 647-769-7425.
-A good time to call is when cherries are full size (usually about the size of a quarter), taste almost ripe, and have changed colour very recently (when sweet cherries are red but not yet dark red; and when sour cherries are pink or orange but not yet bright red, they’ll usually be at peak ripeness in a few days time).
+We’ll need some advance notice to schedule your pick, so please submit a fruit pick request 3-5 days before your fruit is ready.
+A good time to do this is when cherries are full size (usually about the size of a quarter), taste almost ripe, and have changed colour very recently (when sweet cherries are red but not yet dark red; and when sour cherries are pink or orange but not yet bright red, they’ll usually be at peak ripeness in a few days time).

 You’ll know they’re ready to harvest when…